How God Leads

 If the Holy Spirit is leading, we don't feel pressured but are allowed time to reflect.
 John 10:4 says "he goes on ahead of them, and his sheep follow him."

 Jesus goes before to open a way, and we follow in His steps.
-If Jesus is leading, we never need to insist on opening our own way.
+If Jesus is leading, we do not need to insist on opening our own way.
 Riding roughshod over opposition usually is an indication that we're not walking in the Spirit.
 If the Lord goes before us, He will open doors, and we won't need to batter down barriers.
 Our spirits will be gentle, also, as we imitate the Spirit of God.

 Thank You, Jesus, for being such a gentle and faithful Guide.